 Currency markets are crucial to a broad range of participants.
 Any company that buys or sells overseas, for example, will need to exchange one currency for another as part of their daily operation.
 Central banks can also be active FX traders, as they seek to keep the currencies they are responsible for under control.

 However, global forex trading is dominated by just ten banks, who are responsible for around two-thirds of the world’s volume.

 The size of the forex market makes it both highly liquid and dynamic.
-This high market liquidity means prices can change rapidly in response to news and short-term events, creating multiple trading opportunities each day.
-Banks trade forex with each other 24 hours a day, attempting to take advantage of these opportunities to earn a profit and hedge against risk.
+Prices can change rapidly in response to news and short-term events, creating multiple trading opportunities each day.
+Institutions trade with banks 24 hours a day, attempting to take advantage of these opportunities to earn a profit and hedge against risk.

 The rise of leveraged trading in recent decades has also enabled more and more individual retail traders to enter the world of forex.
-While retail FX traders might not be responsible for as much of the world’s volume, they act in a similar way to the ten big banks – identifying when a currency might be in for a significant price move and trading accordingly.
+While retail FX traders might not be responsible for as much of the world’s volume, they act in a similar way to trading institutions – identifying when a currency might be in for a significant price move and trading accordingly.

 How forex is traded